tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 One subagent explores the dashboard component.
 Another subagent explores the data query.
 Another subagent explores the design components.
-However, the main agent writes the instruction up front, waits for the subagent to return, and reads only its summary - it does not see what the subagent saw, and it cannot steer the subagent mid-flight.
+However, the main agent writes the instruction up front, waits for the subagent to return, and reads only its summary - it does not see what exactly subagent saw.
 Claude Code cannot steer subagents mid-flight.
 Information learnt from one subagent cannot influence the research process of another subagent.
+This slows the overall research process, and likely incomplete because subagent do not talk to each other.

 *What it should be.*
 The agent starts with a general instruction on what to do "add Export to CSV to the dashboard".
 The agent starts immediately starts multiple channels that investigates the different component.
 One channel explores the dashboard component.
+You do not waste tokens explaining the situation to the subagent.
 Another channel, with the sample prefix, explores the data query.
 Another channel, with the sample prefix, explores the design components.
 Information learnt from one channel is immediately shared with another channel.
+With channel informed how the other channels are doing, the research process is faster and more complete.
+For example, if it is discovered that we have similar data export functions for chat history, this information helps to inform the design components to use and the data queries to make.
+When the research is done, you also do not waste tokens writing the summary.

 #### **Aligning**

 *What it is.*
-The agent is not sure which columns the export should include, or whether it should be filtered to the dashboard's current view.
-It either dives in and exports all twelve columns unfiltered, or asks "which columns?" and stops working until you reply.
-The question is often the wrong one - the agent could have inferred which columns the dashboard surfaces by reading the component, while missing the genuine ambiguity about the filter.
-When the agent does ask, it does not surface its current interpretation, so a disagreement over what "the dashboard's current view" means only shows up after the export is wrong.
-Your answers are coupled too - "which columns" depends on "filtered or full" - but the agent asks them as a flat list, not as a dependency tree.
-There is no middle ground between guessing and blocking.
+There are design decisions involved in a simple button to export a CSV.
+Do we give a choice to the user on what to export?
+Is exporting instantaneous, or is the user required to check back after and hour or so for their data?
+These are questions you need to ask the user.
+There is a tradeoff on whether you want to ask the questions early, or whether you want to do your research first before asking the questions.
+There is a tradeoff on whether to even ask the question, because the Claude Code currently do not work in the background when questions needs to be answered.

 *What it should be.*
-The agent asks "which columns?" and "filtered or full?" on the user-facing channel while it keeps researching the CSV utility and the dashboard's data queries on other channels.
-It surfaces its current interpretation alongside the question - "I see twelve columns on the dashboard, including derived metrics; should the export include all twelve, or the raw columns underneath?" - so you can correct the framing, not just the answer.
-It proposes a reasonable default and flags the assumption on the planning channel, instead of blocking on every choice.
-When you answer one question, the agent integrates and re-asks downstream questions only if they are still ambiguous.
-By the time you reply, the agent already has the relevant code in context, and your answer steers the research that is already in flight.
+The agent should not need to make these tradeoffs.
+The agent could ask question as early as they can while working on the research in the background.
+The agent could retract questions if they have found the answer in the resources (for example, there are data exports that are not instantaneous for data requests of a smaller sizes)
+All responses to the agent will be immediately influence the research.

 #### **Steering**

 *What it is.*
 The agent is already working - it has drafted the button, wired up the export handler, and is running a first export to see the output.
-Halfway through, you notice it has wired the button to the wrong dashboard.
+Halfway through, you notice that the button text is not visible in dark mode.
 You type a correction into the chat box.
-Your message is queued until the next tool boundary, and by then the agent has wasted compute on the wrong dashboard.
+Your message is queued until the next tool boundary - it feels like the agent feels like it is stonewalling you.[^interrupt-cot]
-The model has only one output stream, so its thinking and its user-facing output share it.
-You see file operations and tool calls but no acknowledgment that you exist - the agent feels like it is stonewalling you.
-You cannot interrupt the model's chain of thought either.[^interrupt-cot] To steer, you have to restart from your correction.
-The main agent abandons its trace, and any Explore subagents that were still mapping the wrong dashboard's data layer have to be killed and re-spawned with the right dashboard in mind, losing the context they had built up.

 *What it should be.*
-You send a course correction mid-flight - the agent is wiring the button to the wrong dashboard, or you remember that some of the columns are internal-reference IDs that the end user does not care about.
+You point out that the text is not visible in dark mode.
-The model reads your message immediately without finishing its current thought.
+The model reads your message immediately and acknowledges your comment.
 The planning channel updates to include the new constraint.
-The model thinks and communicates at the same time, on separate channels.
-Chain of thought is for the model's own reasoning, not for human consumption - it can be exposed, but it is verbose and meandering by design and is not the most efficient way to communicate with you.
-The user-facing channel speaks differently: concise, direct, addressed to you.
-It acknowledges that the model heard you, while the thinking and code-writing channels keep running in parallel.
 You do not have to wait for a turn boundary, and you do not feel stonewalled.

 [^interrupt-cot]: When I tried interrupting `gpt-oss-120b` while it was working on math problems, the resulting trace became token inefficient - the interrupted thought was abandoned and the model started a fresh thought from the new user message.
     An interaction model should be able to absorb a mid-flight interruption and update its current stream without restarting.

-#### **Approvals**
+#### **Approving**

 *What it is.*
 The agent wants to run the export against the production database to validate it on real data, and it needs your approval to do so.
-The agent halts and surfaces the approval prompt.
+The agent halts and surfaces the approval prompt[^auto-mode].
 You approve, deny, or "allow always for this pattern".
 Everything else the agent was doing - drafting the button, type-checking the handler - stops too.
 The model is single-stream, so a pending approval blocks all the work.
-The choices the harness offers you are coarse.
-You pay attention to every prompt and slow the agent down, trust allow-list patterns and sometimes auto-approve the wrong thing, or flip to auto mode and let the agent do anything.[^auto-mode]
-The patterns themselves are not very expressive - you can pre-approve `Bash(psql:*)` for a project, but you cannot make it conditional on the database URL pointing to staging rather than production.
-When the agent does ask, the prompt is the bare command - it does not surface what the agent expects to happen, why it wants to do this, or what it would do if you denied.

 *What it should be.*
 The agent surfaces the approval to run the export against production on a dedicated approval channel.